jordan-hanson/CashRegister/README.md

 Key Points:
 - Run from the command line
-- You can use junit, spock, or mokito in testing.
+- Includes junit and hamcrest for testing.
 - Include tests that exercise functionality.
 - Include Test case: How to make $8 change if you have $13 in the cash register